Skip to main content

 What is the Most Important Information I Should Know about ODACTRA?

 ODACTRA can cause severe allergic reactions that may be life-threatening.
-Stop taking ODACTRA and get medical treatment right away if you have any of the following symptoms after taking ODACTRA:
+Stop taking ODACTRA and get medical treatment right away if you or your child has any of the following symptoms after taking ODACTRA:

 What is ODACTRA?